IzaanQaiser/thinkback-ai/readme.md

 ---

-## 🚀 **What is Thinkback?**
+## 🚀 **What is thinkback?**

-Thinkback.ai is an intelligent content management system that transforms how you save, organize, and retrieve meaningful content from social media.
-Instead of losing valuable insights in endless bookmarks, Thinkback uses AI to understand context, emotion, and relevance—surfacing the right content when you need it most.
+thinkback is an intelligent content management system that transforms how you save, organize, and retrieve meaningful content from social media.
+Instead of losing valuable insights in endless bookmarks, thinkback uses AI to understand context, emotion, and relevance—surfacing the right content when you need it most.

 ### **The Problem We Solve**
 - **Content Overload**: 90% of meaningful content gets lost in the noise